NORTHERN NEVADA Public Health Serving Reno, Sparks & Washoe County

 What is a special event?

-A special event is a transitory gathering such as, but not limited to, an activity (including soccer, baseball and softball league games), a celebration, festival or fundraiser which is open to the public.
+A special event is a transitory gathering such as, but not limited to, an activity (including soccer, pickleball, baseball and softball league games), a celebration, festival or fundraiser which is open to the public.

 What is a temporary food establishment?